School Matching Grant

 Explore & Excel in Healthcare Career Pathways Grant

-CPS Investment Advisors School Grant for Greatness
+CPS Investment Advisors Hitting the Mark for Learning

 Students GardeningStudents Performing Lab ExperimentsStudents with books in LibraryStudents Measuring with CalipersStudents and TeachersStudents Learning Medical CareStudents Taking Blood PressureStudents Working on Electric ProjectStudents Working on Electric ProjectStudent in Biology LabStudents and Teacher using VR

-Consortium of Florida Education Foundations Logo
+Consortium Logo

-School District Foundation Logo
+School District Education Foundation Logo

 Wells Fargo Logo

-CPA Investment Advisors Logo>
+CPA Investment Advisors Logo